Jamie Coombes

-James Timothy Barry Coombes (born 27 May 1996) is a Gibraltarian footballer who currently plays for Illawarra Premier League side Coniston FC and the Gibraltar national team.
+James Timothy Barry Coombes (born 27 May 1996) is a Gibraltarian footballer who currently plays for St Joseph's and the Gibraltar national team.
 Mainly a striker, he can also play as an attacking midfielder.
-His cousin is FCB Magpies defender Lee Coombes.
+His cousin is defender Lee Coombes.

 Club career

 Coombes began his career with cousin Lee at Europa, playing for them in their first season in the UEFA Europa League.
 Despite attracting the attention of several clubs from England and France, Coombes opted to sign for Manchester 62 in 2015, scoring four goals in an ultimately unsuccessful season at the club.
 He left in summer 2016 to study in Cardiff, and in February 2017 signed for Welsh Football League Division One team Undy Athletic while continuing his studies.
 On 17 August 2017, he signed for Lincoln Red Imps, and was immediately loaned back to Undy for the coming season.
 After a stop-start season plagued by injury, he scored his first Undy goal on 16 December, the winner in a 3–2 victory against Pen-y-Bont.

 In August 2018, he moved to West Didsbury & Chorlton, joining up with compatriot Jack Sergeant, with whom he shared a house in Hulme while studying business management at Manchester Metropolitan University.
 Although he signed in August, he did not receive clearance until October.
 He scored his first goal for West on 15 December 2018, at Whitchurch Alport to give his side the lead in a 2–0 win.
 He re-joined Lincoln Red Imps on 20 June 2019.
 He scored his first goal for the club in an 8–0 win over a depleted Glacis United side on 22 August.

 In summer 2021 he signed for Bruno's Magpies, scoring his first goal on 20 November, the decisive goal in a 3–2 win over Lions Gibraltar.
 However, he left the club in January 2024 to pursue opportunities outside Gibraltar.
+After spending the 2025 season in Australia with Coniston, Coombes returned to Gibraltar on 23 January 2026 to sign for St Joseph's.